stan-dev/stanc3/README.md

 To install the required OCaml libraries, run `scripts/install_dev_deps.sh`.

-Check out `scripts/setup_dev_env.sh` to see how we recommend installing our pre-reqs.

 To build `stanc.exe`, run `make`.
 The binary will be built in `_build/default`

 To run tests, run `dune runtest` and use `dune promote` to accept changes.